-Some organizations that don’t think their security measures are where they need to be are only spending 19 percent of their cybersecurity budget on trainings.
-Organizations that are confident with their cybersecurity culture are spending over twice as much on training their employees to protect their data.
+Some organizations that don’t think their security measures are where they need to be are only spending 19 percent of their cybersecurity budget on training.
+Organizations that are confident with their cybersecurity culture are spending more than twice as much on training their employees to protect their data.

 Small business vs big business

 Big-name companies have been under fire from their customers for cyberattacks.